librenms/librenms/doc/Extensions/Distributed-Poller.md

 By default, all hosts are shared and have the `poller_group = 0`.
 To pin a device to a poller, set it to a value greater than 0 and set the same value in the poller's config with `$config['distributed_poller_group']`.
 Usually the poller's name is equal to the machine's hostname, if you want to change it set `$config['distributed_poller_name']`.

-__Note__: Eventhough you pin devices to pollers, these pollers will still poll devices with `poller_group = 0`.
-If you do not want this, consequently define groups for all your devices!

 ## Configuration
 ```php
 // Distributed Poller-Settings